 A staircase pattern followed between W2 and W3 with the highest leg at 10.000 ft and the lowest one in 200 ft.
 The latter leg position was reached during descend from W3 to W2.
-During this descend we crossed a complex cloud structure with clouds occurring in 4 layers.
-However, clouds were not homogeneous with respect to cover, cloud base and cloud tops, which varied strongly along the horizontal legs.
-Cloud base of the lowest (convective) clouds was at 300 ft, so that visibility during the 200 ft leg allowed a clear view on drifting floes (see below).
-A leg in the lowermost cloud layer followed and then two further legs in the upper cloud layers, but due the variability of the clouds, not the complete legs were either in or outside clouds.
+During this descend we crossed a complex cloud structure with clouds occurring in four layers.
+However, clouds were not homogeneous with respect to coverage, cloud base and cloud tops, which varied strongly along the horizontal legs.
+Cloud base of the lowest (convective) clouds was in general at 300 ft, so that visibility during the 200 ft leg allowed mostly a clear view on drifting floes (see below).
+However, over leads some clouds were also surface based.
+After the near-surface leg a leg in the lowermost cloud layer followed and then two further legs in the upper cloud layers, but due the variability of the clouds, not the complete legs were either in or outside clouds.